OpenRadioss/OpenRadioss/CONTRIBUTING.md

 * Now `origin` points to your fork, and `upstream` points to the official OpenRadioss repository

 ### Contribution workflow

 The typical workflow is described in this picture:
 ![image](/doc/workflow.png)
-It is not recommended to push commits directly into you `main` branch.
+It is not recommended to push commits directly into your `main` branch.
 This branch should be a copy of the official repository.

 * `git checkout main` to go to the main branch of your local directory
 * `git pull upstream main` to get the latest revision of the official main branch